hazelnut-99/iotop-extension/README.md

 ## Additional fields available in IOTOP-EXTENSION
-1. BUFFER READ:     read_char field in struct taskstats, denoting the bytes read
+1. BUFFER READ:     read_char field in struct taskstats, denoting the bytes read on the vfs layer
-2. BUFFER WRITE:    write_char field in struct taskstats, denoting the bytes write
+2. BUFFER WRITE:    write_char field in struct taskstats, denoting the bytes write on the vfs layer
 3. READ SYSCALLS:   read_syscalls field in struct taskstats, denoting # of read system calls on the vfs layer
-4. WRITE SYSCALLS:  write_syscalls field in struct taskstats, denoting # of # of times waiting for blkio
+4. WRITE SYSCALLS:  write_syscalls field in struct taskstats, denoting # of write system calls on the vfs layer
-5. BLKIO CNT:       blkio_cnt field in struct taskstats, denoting # # of times waiting for swap in
+5. BLKIO CNT:       blkio_cnt field in struct taskstats, denoting # # of times waiting for block io

 ## A few more words
+Monitoring disk write can be challenging due to "page cache, dirty writeback, kworkerflush....", there's a gap between the vfs layer and block layer, it's hard to credit disk write to the specific application processes.

 ## A somewhat hacky Linux I/O stack
 <img width="995" alt="image" src="https://github.com/hazelnut-99/iotop-extension/assets/130122455/fac62039-5af6-43f8-99e4-223449ec70bf">